South Dunedin: Southern Endowment

 Much of eastern South Dunedin is land reclaimed from Otago Harbour.
 This area, which lies immediately to the west of the harbour's head, is known as the Southern Endowment, and covers an area of close to 100 ha.
 The Southern Endowment was begun with rock removed during the cutting of Bell Hill in the central city during the nineteenth century.
 This largely extended the area around the wharves close to the heart of the city, but did not extend any further south until 1912, when a causeway was built along the head of the harbour.
 As part of an Otago Harbour Board scheme to reclaim land for industrial use, dredges started to pump tailings into the area behind the causeway in the 1940s.
 Reclamation continued for many years, and was not officially completed until the opening of Portsmouth Drive, which runs along the route of the 1912 causeway at the harbour edge, in 1978.

 Most of the area of the southern endowment is industrial and storage, though it does contain a small park close to the wharf area and the major sports complex of The Edgar Centre close to its southern edge.

+Flooding issues

+Much of South Dunedin was built at a time when groundwater was up to 17cm lower than it is now.
+A 2016 report by Parliamentary Commissioner for the Environment Jan Wright identified South Dunedin as the single biggest community in New Zealand exposed to sea level rise, with 2700 houses identified as within 25cm of the mean high tide mark, some of which are already below sea level.

+Currently, more than half of buildings in South Dunedin are at risk of surface flooding, and this is expected to increase to almost 70 percent by the year 2100.